micro-ROS/micro-ROS.github.io/README.md

 This Ruby gem checks and validates the jekyll generated HTML files.
 It checks a broad set of points: internal and external links existence (alerting of possible 404 errors), HTML attributes of the images and so on.

-To install it, It has been incorporated in the Gemfile so the previous dependency install command would have already installed it.
+To install it, it has been incorporated in the Gemfile so the previous dependency install command would have already installed it.

 You can run `bundle exec jekyll build` followed by `bundle exec htmlproofer ./_site` to build and test the generated site.
 However, note that a comprehensive configuration is required for the htmlproofer.